-- (b) The location of all soil test pits, including a detailed log of each pit to a depth of at least 5 feet below the planned bottom elevation of the facility.
+- (3) LIVESTOCK WASTE STORAGE FACILITY AND TRANSFER SYSTEM PLAN REQUIREMENTS.
+Each application for a permit under this Chapter of the Code shall include a Livestock Waste Storage Facility or Transfer System Plan.
+Such plans shall meet, but not be limited to, Technical Standard 313, Technical Standard 634 and Wisconsin Administrative Codes and at a minimum include the following: - (a) A plan map with a scale and north arrow showing location and dimensions of the facility, including buildings, homes, wells and soil types within 1000 feet of the proposed site. - (b) The location of all soil test pits, including a detailed log of each pit to a depth of at least 5 feet below the planned bottom elevation of the facility.
 The soil test pit log shall include: the location and surface elevation, depth of the pit, description of the soil profile, and the USDA Uniform Soil Classification. - (c) Depth of high ground water and bedrock, estimated or observed, in the soil profile and date determined. - (d) Ground contours (2-foot maximum intervals), with spot elevations, indicating land slope at and around the site for a minimum distance of 100 feet. - (e) Provisions for adequate drainage and control of runoff to prevent pollution of surface and ground water.
-The location of any surface water or wetlands within 1000 feet of the proposed site must be shown. - (f) The number(s) and type(s) of livestock for which storage is to be provided. - (g) Planned duration of storage, expressed in days or months, and volume of storage, expressed in cubic feet. - (h) Description of the type(s) of materials the facility is to consist of; size, dimensions, and cross sections of the facility, and any other specific details including, but not limited to, concrete, concrete thickness in floors and walls, steel schedules, fencing, gating and employee safety plans and signage. - (i) Description of how waste will be transferred into and removed from the facility. - (j) A USDA-NRCS 590 Standard Nutrient Management Plan. - (k) Description of bench mark(s) including elevation(s) expressed in feet and hundredths. - (I) A time schedule for construction of the facility. - (4) LIVESTOCK FACILITY PLAN REQUIREMENTS.
-Each application for a permit under this chapter of the Code shall include a Livestock Facility Plan.
-Such plans shall meet all applicable USDA-NRCS technical standards and Wisconsin Administrative Codes and at a minimum include the following: - (a) A plan map with a scale and north arrow showing the location and dimensions of the facility, including buildings, homes, wells and soil types within 1000 feet of the proposed site. - (b) Depth of high ground water and bedrock estimated or observed. - (c) Ground contours (2-foot maximum intervals) with spot elevations, indicating land slope at and around the site for a minimum distance of 100 feet.
+The location of any surface water or wetlands within 1000 feet of the proposed site must be shown. - (f) The number(s) and type(s) of livestock for which storage is to be provided. - (g) Planned duration of storage, expressed in days or months, and volume of storage, expressed in cubic feet. - (h) Description of the type(s) of materials the facility is to consist of; size, dimensions, and cross sections of the facility, and any other specific details including, but not limited to, concrete, concrete thickness in floors and walls, steel schedules, fencing, gating and employee safety plans and signage. - (i) Description of how waste will be transferred into and removed from the facility. - (j) A Technical Standard 590 Nutrient Management Plan. - (k) Description of bench mark(s) including elevation(s) expressed in feet and hundredths. - (I) A time schedule for construction of the facility. - (4) LIVESTOCK FACILITY PLAN REQUIREMENTS.
+Each application for a permit under this Chapter of the Code shall include a Livestock Facility Plan.
+Such plans shall meet all applicable Technical Standards, Wisconsin Administrative Codes and at a minimum include the following: - (a) A plan map with a scale and north arrow showing the location and dimensions of the facility, including buildings, homes, wells and soil types within 1000 feet of the proposed site. - (b) Depth of high ground water and bedrock estimated or observed. - (c) Ground contours (2-foot maximum intervals) with spot elevations, indicating land slope at and around the site for a minimum distance of 100 feet.